 Walter Benjamin‘s commented about such ‘cultic artwork’.
 He suggested that photography cannot have ‘aura’, with the possible exception of portraits, because of mechanical reproduction.
 This implies that photography, without aura, cannot truly be ‘art’ (or cultic, iconic?).

 That said, in everyday parlance, we elevate both paintings and photographs to iconic status.
 From Wittgenstein’s viewpoint, the use of words in everyday language is often more useful than a theoretical definition – hence ‘iconic’ in vernacular use means historically, culturally or socially important work rather than simply photographically representational.
-When we are debating, if we followed Wittgenstein’s advice, awe would ask ‘Are we talking about the same thing?’
+When we are debating, if we followed Wittgenstein’s advice, we should ask ‘Are we talking about the same thing?’

 ‘The meaning of a word is its use in the language‘.
 (Philosophical Investigations, Sec.
 43, pg.
 20).